Martingale Betting Progression

 Can Martingale guarantee profit?

-No. While you'll win most sessions, the rare catastrophic loss will exceed all previous gains.
+No. While you will win most sessions, the rare catastrophic loss will exceed all previous gains.
 Table limits and finite bankrolls make it impossible to recover from extreme losing streaks.

 What's the optimal base bet for Martingale?